kumbulanit/t-sql/tech company/untitled/Presentations/Lab_Basic_SELECT_Presentation.md

 -- Wildcard patterns
-SELECT * FROM Employees WHERE LastName LIKE 'Sm%';     -- Starts with 'Sm' SELECT * FROM Employees WHERE FirstName LIKE '%ohn';   -- Ends with 'ohn' SELECT * FROM Employees WHERE Email LIKE '%@techcorp%'; -- Contains '@techcorp'
+SELECT * FROM Employees WHERE LastName LIKE 'Sm%';     -- Starts with 'Sm' SELECT * FROM Employees WHERE FirstName LIKE '%ohn';   -- Ends with 'ohn' SELECT * FROM Employees WHERE WorkEmail LIKE '%@techcorp%'; -- Contains '@techcorp'

 -- Single character wildcard
 SELECT * FROM Employees WHERE FirstName LIKE 'J_n';    -- 3 letters: J_n (Jon, Jan, etc.)